 - Spatial intelligence

 Gardner knew that using classic IQ tests to measure intelligence just wasn’t cutting it.
 He recognized that cognitive ability is multi-faceted.
-And his theory of multiple intelligence is now recognized today the world over.
+And his theory of multiple intelligence is now recognized all over the world.

 What Is Existential Intelligence?